-ISF is a feature of RDS RI's that lets the savings of an RI apply to any size of instance within a family.
-You automatically get this benefit when you purchase an RI within the same AWS Region (for both Single-AZ and Multi-AZ configurations), database engine, and instance family.
-ISF is available for the following database engine: Amazon Aurora, MariaDB, MySQL, PostgreSQL, Oracle (Bring Your Own License edition).
+ISF is a feature of RDS RIs that lets the savings of a RI apply to any size of instance within a family.
+You automatically get this benefit when you purchase a RI within the same AWS Region (for both Single-AZ and Multi-AZ configurations), database engine, and instance family.
+ISF is available for the following database engines: Amazon Aurora, MariaDB, MySQL, PostgreSQL, Oracle (Bring Your Own License edition).

 How does ISF work?

-ISF manages your reservations in a points based system, where a scale determines the units assigned to each size within a family.
+ISF manages your reservations in a points-based system where a scale determines the units assigned to each size within a family.
 When you run an instance, db.m3.large for example, any ISF RI within the db.m3 family can apply to the instance and the number of points your RI has relative to the points for the instance size ran determines how much or how many of the RI is consumed by that instance hour.
-The number of normalized units per DB instance size are:
+The numbers of normalized units per DB instance size are:

 What are the changes in the RI Planner?

 In the schematic below, sample usage over a time period helps illustrate how ISF works.
 For each time unit, imagine you are running a combination of instances.
-Targeting a waterline is still valid and in the case for 100% RI utilization, we'd recommend you purchase 10 Large RI's, since those are the smallest instance size available.
-You have one RI purchase and when your normalized usage stays the same or increases, your RI's will remain perfectly utilized.
+Targeting a waterline is still valid and in the case for 100% RI utilization, we'd recommend you to purchase 10 Large RIs, since those are the smallest instance size available.
+You have one RI purchase and when your normalized usage stays the same or increases, your RIs will remain perfectly utilized.

-The RI Planner details page shows how we apply ISF to an RDS instance.
+The RI Planner details page shows how we apply ISF to a RDS instance.